mozilla/testpilot2/README.md

 ## bugs, feature requests ##

-use github issues.
+use <a href="https://github.com/mozilla/testpilot2/issues">github issues</a>.
 We don't have bugzilla integration running yet.

 ## inclusion ##